-HWA is pleased to announce the recipients of its 2018 scholarships:
+The Horror Writers Association (HWA) is pleased to announce the winners of its 2019 scholarships:

 MARY WOLLSTONECRAFT SHELLEY SCHOLARSHIP:

 HWA member Theresa Derwin writes Dark Urban Fantasy & Horror and has over forty-five anthology acceptances, one of which is her story “Trapped” in Below the Stairs with Clive Barker.
 She’s had three collections published: Monsters Anonymous, Season’s Creepings and Wolf at The Door.
 She has edited nine anthologies, including Dark Voices: a Women in Horror and Dark Fiction Book, with proceeds to Breast Cancer charities, published by Lycan Valley Publications.
 She is currently working on a novella, God’s Vengeance, from Crystal Lake Publishing, and her witchcraft and demonic horror Mercy, which she will complete as part of her MA Creative Writing at BCU this September, to be studied part time due to her disabilities.
 She blogs at www.theresaderwin.co.uk

 DARK POETRY SCHOLARSHIP: